solde/PROP/README.md

     - Doxygen

 ---
-        Created by Daniel Palomo, Arnau Santos and David Soldevila
+        Created by Daniel Palomo, Arnau Santos and David Soldevila.
 ---